 Each main area of Banff is flanked by grand hotels, originally built by the Canadian Pacific Railway to lure in visitors on their journey through the country.
-Like its predecessor, the Fairmont Banff Springs Hotel, the Fairmont Chateau Lake Louise hotel – once built as a base for outdoors enthusiasts before turning into more of a luxury mountain resort – stands proud at one end of Lake Louise, and is as much as part of Banff National Park and its nature surroundings.
+Like its predecessor, the Fairmont Banff Springs Hotel, the Fairmont Chateau Lake Louise hotel – once built as a base for outdoors enthusiasts before turning into more of a luxury mountain resort – stands proud at one end of Lake Louise, and is as much as part of Banff National Park and its natural surroundings.

 Ice carvers from around the world compete annually in the Ice Magic Festival held at Lake Louise, turning blocks of ice into magnificent pieces of art.
 I was lucky to catch the festival in its last days, and while I couldn’t catch the artists in action, I was able to view the final ice masterpieces and see which ones made the prize status (although I had a few favourites of my own).
-This artistic festival has been running here for over 20 years and is a firm fixture on the calendar for winter in Lake Louise.
+This art festival has been running here for over 20 years and is a firm fixture on the calendar for winter in Lake Louise.

 Things to Know About Winter in Lake Louise: